chandra-gummaluru/bazaar_ai/README.md

 # 🐪 Bazaar

-**Bazaar** is a lightweight, extensible simulation of the *Jaipur* board game, specifically designed for training reinforcement learning (RL) agents.
-It replicates the core mechanics and strategic depth of the original *Jaipur* game while providing a clean and easy-to-use API for custom agents, facilitating the development of RL environments.
+**Bazaar** is a lightweight, extensible simulation of the *Jaipur* board game, specifically designed for training AI agents.
+It replicates the core mechanics and strategic depth of the original *Jaipur* game while providing a clean and easy-to-use API for custom agents, facilitating the development of AI environments.

 ## 🎯 Purpose

 The library provides a fully functional, object-oriented implementation of the *Jaipur* game loop with minimal dependencies.
-It focuses on key aspects of game modeling and reinforcement learning, including:
+It focuses on key aspects of game modeling and learning, including:

 - **Modeling  Actions and Transitions**: Accurately simulating possible player actions and game state transitions.
 - **Enforcing All Game Rules**: Ensures all gameplay mechanics are adhered to.